Ilkeston-Electronics/OpenSwitcher/README.md

 # OpenSwitcher
 Amiga Microprocessor-controlled drive switcher with DF1 internal drive support.
 Optional SMD small version.
+For Amiga 600 and 1200 version that doesn't use the CIA of early Amigas, check [OpenSwitcher-1200](https://github.com/Ilkeston-Electronics/OpenSwitcher-1200)

 # Latest firmware in releases.
 Read the ADDENDUM at the bottom of this page.